vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 'case,' such as nominative, genitive, accusative, ablative, etc. 192.
 Abhinavagupta, who advocates the theory of the supreme nondual

 ity, has to account for ritual action, which consists of factors or participants in action presented by a sentence (kārakas), which because of their perceived distinction could be construed as con tradicting nonduality.
 This was certainly the opinion of Samkara cārya and other Advaita Vedānta thinkers; Abhinavagupta dis agreed with this understanding and argues that action, distinction, change, etc., are also included within consciousness.
-To illustrate, we can take the example of the following sentence: I offer water from the sacrificial pot to Lord Siva with a spoon in the place of worship.
+To illustrate, we can take the example of the following sentence: I offer water from the sacrificial pot to Lord śiva with a spoon in the place of worship.
 The factors here are: the agent of acting, the object of the act, its instrument, its point of ablation, and the location of the act of worship.
 For Samkarācārya, the supreme reality cannot be of the same order as that of objective existence which is transient in nature.
 The Brahman is the transcendent, immutable, and partless reality, and all subjective and objective phenomena are only appearances possessing no real existence.
 The Brahman is without attributes and as immutable, it cannot be subject to action.
 The attribute of changeability is the most important characteristic of objective existence, and therefore ever-changing empirical exis tence must have a ground on which all these changes take place.
 The same, of course, applies to the ritual action, which, as we have

 NOTES 253